Summary / TL;DR

 - Start by conducting keyword research and compiling a list of keywords relevant to your business, brand, product or service.

-- Once the list is created, remove keywords that might be overlapping while keeping themes and the match type in mind.
-Make sure you identify the primary themes and group them accordingly.
+- Remove overlapping keywords while keeping themes and match types in mind.
+Identify the primary themes and group keywords accordingly.

 - Match the keywords to similar-themed groups while adding specific details.